vpatavee/text-classification-from-probabilistic-to-deep-learning/README.md

 - reviews of related NLP topics and link to external resources
 - code samples for most common ML/NLP libraries i.e. spaCy, sklearn, tensorflow, gensim

-This blog do NOT focus on:
+This blog does NOT focus on:
 - "novel" text classification techniques
 - beating the benchmark for this particular dataset.
 For IMDB dataset leaderboards, check out [this](http://nlpprogress.com/english/sentiment_analysis.html) and [this](https://paperswithcode.com/sota/sentiment-analysis-on-imdb)

 ## Dataset
 We will use [IMDB Review](http://ai.stanford.edu/~amaas/data/sentiment/) in this experiment.
-This is a dataset for binary sentiment classification containing substantially more data than previous benchmark datasets.
 It consists 25,000 highly polar movie reviews for training, and 25,000 for testing.

 ## Target Audience